Larimer Township, Pennsylvania

 Larimer Township is a township in Somerset County, Pennsylvania, United States.
 The population was 543 at the 2020 census.
 It is part of the Johnstown, Pennsylvania, Metropolitan Statistical Area.
 Larimer Township was named for General William Larimer, Jr., president of the Pittsburgh & Connellsville Railroad.

 History

 Brigadier General John Forbes's Expedition of 1758 passed through the area that became Larimer Township, near Will's Creek, as they hacked Forbes Road out of the western Pennsylvania wilderness.
 (The reference that it was Major General Edward Braddock's Expedition of 1755 that passed through this area seems to have mixed up these two expeditions, since Braddock's Road passes through the extreme southwest corner of Somerset County.)
 Jonathan Long arrived in the area as early as 1783, and Richard Geiger was another early settler, possibly around the same time as Long.
 Daniel Lepley moved into Larimer Township in 1849 and built a gristmill here in 1850.
 The township was officially organized in 1854.

+A portion of the township's land was used to incorporate the borough of Callimont in 1972 to build a ski resort.
+The resort was never completed and the borough used a lot of the township's resources during its history, including the use of the township's municipal building to hold the borough council meetings.
+In 2024, voters of Callimont and Larimer Township approved a referendum to merge Callimont back into Larimer Township effective January 1, 2026.